City-of-Helsinki/yjdh/.husky/README.md

 ## `pre-commit` hook runs the following checks:

-1. **`pre-commit run --hook-stage pre-commit`** runs the [pre-commit](https://pre-commit.com/) CLI reads [`.pre-commit-config.yaml`](../.pre-commit-config.yaml) and runs hooks such as Ruff, trailing-whitespace / end-of-file-fixer, YAML/TOML checks, large-file checks, and ShellCheck.
+1. **`pre-commit run --hook-stage pre-commit`** invokes the [pre-commit](https://pre-commit.com/) CLI, which reads [`.pre-commit-config.yaml`](../.pre-commit-config.yaml) and runs hooks such as Ruff, trailing-whitespace / end-of-file-fixer, YAML/TOML checks, large-file checks, and ShellCheck.

 2. **`cd` to the repository root** since the next helper scripts need that working directory so `git add` paths and `cd frontend` resolve correctly.